Find here now part two of “The best travel gear recommended by travel bloggers”.

 1. PacSafe Bag Protector

 We are obsessed with the PacSafe Bag Protector.
-If you are a backpacker you can buy this cage like net that goes around your bag so you can lock up all your valuables when you leave your hotel.
-We have used this on overnight bus rides and in budget accommodation for a great piece of mind and help deter thieves from messing with our bag.
+If you are a backpacker you can buy this cage-like net that goes around your bag so you can lock up all your valuables when you leave your hotel.
+We have used this on overnight bus rides and in budget accommodation for great piece of mind and help deter thieves from messing with our bag.

 Recommended by Megan from Bobo and Chichi

 I use a [easyazon_link identifier=”B01AFNACQS” locale=”US” tag=”timkrotrarout-20″]SJCAM 5000x Elite[/easyazon_link] for all my travel videos and pics.
 It is a pretty handy action cam and is a lot cheaper than the [easyazon_link identifier=”B00NIYNUF2″ locale=”US” tag=”timkrotrarout-20″]GoPro Hero 4[/easyazon_link] which delivers the same picture and video quality.
 After watching numerous videos on YouTube I decided to go with this cam.
 My travels are pretty much on the adventurous side so I prefer having an action cam over a bulky DSLR.